-This is TB disease that does not respond to the drugs used to treat TB.
+This is TB disease that does not respond to the usual drugs used to treat TB.
 It occurs when people do not complete or skip their TB medication.
-The germs become resistant to the drugs, which means the drugs can no longer kill them.
+The germs become resistant to the drugs which means the drugs can no longer kill them.
 Sometimes the germs become resistant to more than one drug, this is called Multi-Drug resistant TB (MDR-TB).
 This is a serious disease which requires treatment with special drugs that cause more serious side effects.
 The treatment period is much longer (between 18 and 24 months) and requires hospitalisation at least for the first 2-6 months.
-Treating MDR-TB is 30 times more expensive.
+The treatment for treating MDR-TB is 30 times more expensive.

-People who live with, or spend time with a person who has MDR-TB disease can become infected with the TB bacteria that is already resistant to the drugs.
+If you live with, or spend time with a person who has MDR-TB disease you can also become infected with the TB germ that is resistant to the drugs.
 In addition, MDR-TB in patients who do not adhere to treatment, may progress to Extensive Drug Resistant TB (XDR-TB), also referred to as Extreme Drug Resistant TB.